BrandiMac/space-products/doc/visibility.rst

 #########################
 VisibilityCalculators
 #########################
-The :ref:`VisibilitySegment` object allows you to determine a "visibility", which is defined as an observer's ability to view a target based on the conditions specified in your configuration for occulting bodies, occulting terrain, celestial object shape models, and refraction.
+The :ref:`VisibilitySegment` object allows you to determine a target's "visibility".
+In the context of FreeFlyer, "visibility" is defined as an observer's ability to view a target based on occulting bodies, occulting terrain, celestial object shape models, and refraction.
 The :ref:`VisibilityCalculator` object allows you to work with multiple ``VisibilitySegments`` at once.
 You may use this calculator to determine whether ``any`` or ``all`` of the segments are simultaneously visible.